-Online casinos don't come much bigger than the William Hill casino.
-The brand is a colossus generating £1.6bn a year and employing over 16,000 people.
-If size matters then there are not many that can compete in terms of depth and choice.
+Online casinos don’t come much bigger than the William Hill casino.
+The brand is a colossus generating billions each year and employing over 16,000 people.
+If size matters then there are not many that can compete in terms of reputation.

 The William Hill casino and brand, in general, have vast resources available and this means they have virtually every product a player could want with plenty of innovative and well-funded offers, features and products.
 For anyone who is looking for a one stop shop for all their casino and betting needs then William Hill are a must have as part of that list.